mamonu/qiwdemo/README.md

-## Example Python program about queues
+## Example Python program about queues (W.I.P)

+These are my experiments with ciw package used for queueing theory simulations

-at the same time a good example for explaining pre-commit hooks
+At the same time Im going to use this repo as good example for explaining

+* pre-commit hooks
+* black formatter
+* flake8

 ## Queue terminology

-Queueing theory uses notation with Greek letters.

   * First In First Out (FIFO): serve the customer who has been waiting for the longest time.